Zack Stephenson

-Zack Stephenson is an American politician and member of the Minnesota House of Representatives.
-A member of the Minnesota Democratic–Farmer–Labor Party (DFL), he represents District 35A in the northwestern Twin Cities metropolitan area.
+Zack Stephenson (born July 18, 1984) is an American politician who has served since 2019 as a member of the Minnesota House of Representatives and since 2025 as the House leader of the Minnesota Democratic–Farmer–Labor Party (DFL).
+He represents District 35A in the northwestern Twin Cities metropolitan area.

 Early life, education, and career

 Stephenson was born and raised in Coon Rapids, Minnesota, and graduated from Coon Rapids High School in 2002.
-He attended Knox College, graduating with a Bachelor of Arts in public policy analysis in 2006, and the University of Chicago Law School, graduating with a Juris Doctor in 2010.
+He attended Knox College, graduating with a Bachelor of Arts in public policy analysis in 2006, and the University of Chicago Law School, graduating with a J.D. degree in 2010.

 Stephenson is a prosecutor for Hennepin County.
 He was formerly a staffer for U.S. Senator Amy Klobuchar.